ziadasem/Linux-System-Admin/2- Applications and package managment/README.md

 	1.3.
 Working of Package Management Software
 	1.4.
 Content of a Package
 2. Linux Applications; Alternative Applications to Windows applications **
-3. Linux Applications; Text Editiros *
+3. Linux Applications; Text Editors  *
 4- Archiving and compression *